How To Customize Invoice Templates In QuickBooks Pro

 Tip: Use the “Copy Format” button at the top of the screen so you don’t have to reenter the same design formatting for every single box.

 When you’re done editing your invoice, click the blue “OK” button on the bottom of the screen.

 Step 8: Save Your Invoice Template

-Take on final look at your invoice preview.
-If you invoice looks correct, click the blue “OK” button.
+Take one final look at your invoice preview.
+If your invoice looks correct, click the blue “OK” button.

 You’ve officially customized your invoices; now you can start sending them and getting paid!
 Follow these same eight steps to customize your estimate templates (simply go to List>Templates to find your estimate templates).